Comparison of Unicode encodings: Processing issues

 For processing, a format should be easy to search, truncate, and generally process safely.
-All normal Unicode encodings use some form of fixed size code unit.
+All normal Unicode encodings use some form of fixed-size code unit.
 Depending on the format and the code point to be encoded, one or more of these code units will represent a Unicode code point.
 To allow easy searching and truncation, a sequence must not occur within a longer sequence or across the boundary of two other sequences.
 UTF-8, UTF-16, UTF-32 and UTF-EBCDIC have these important properties but UTF-7 and GB 18030 do not.

 Fixed-size characters can be helpful, but even if there is a fixed byte count per code point (as in UTF-32), there is not a fixed byte count per displayed character due to combining characters.
-Considering these incompatibilities and other quirks among different encoding schemes, handling unicode data with the same (or compatible) protocol throughout and across the interfaces (e.g. using an API/library, handling unicode characters in client/server model, etc.) can in general simplify the whole pipeline while eliminating a potential source of bugs at the same time.
+Considering these incompatibilities and other quirks among different encoding schemes, handling Unicode data with the same (or compatible) protocol throughout and across the interfaces (e.g. using an API/library, handling Unicode characters in client/server model, etc.) can in general simplify the whole pipeline while simultaneously eliminating a potential source of bugs.

 UTF-16 is popular because many APIs date to the time when Unicode was 16-bit fixed width (referred as UCS-2).
-However, using UTF-16 makes characters outside the Basic Multilingual Plane a special case which increases the risk of oversights related to their handling.
+However, using UTF-16 makes characters outside the Basic Multilingual Plane a special case, which increases the risk of oversights related to their handling.
 That said, programs that mishandle surrogate pairs probably also have problems with combining sequences, so using UTF-32 is unlikely to solve the more general problem of poor handling of multi-code-unit characters.

 If any stored data is in UTF-8 (such as file contents or names), it is very difficult to write a system that uses UTF-16 or UTF-32 as an API.
 This is due to the oft-overlooked fact that the byte array used by UTF-8 can physically contain invalid sequences.
 For instance, it is impossible to fix an invalid UTF-8 filename using a UTF-16 API, as no possible UTF-16 string will translate to that invalid filename.
 The opposite is not true: it is trivial to translate invalid UTF-16 to a unique (though technically invalid) UTF-8 string, so a UTF-8 API can control both UTF-8 and UTF-16 files and names, making UTF-8 preferred in any such mixed environment.
 An unfortunate but far more common workaround used by UTF-16 systems is to interpret the UTF-8 as some other encoding such as CP-1252 and ignore the mojibake for any non-ASCII data.